Broadwind (NASDAQ:BWEN) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of Broadwind (NASDAQ:BWEN – Get Rating) in a research note released on Friday.
-The brokerage issued a sell rating on the industrial products company’s stock.
+StockNews.com began coverage on shares of Broadwind (NASDAQ:BWEN – Get Rating) in a research report sent to investors on Saturday.
+The firm issued a sell rating on the industrial products company’s stock.

-Broadwind (NASDAQ:BWEN – Get Rating) last released its earnings results on Friday, May 6th.
-The industrial products company reported ($0.12) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.15) by $0.03.
-The company had revenue of $41.84 million during the quarter, compared to analyst estimates of $29.58 million.
-Broadwind had a negative return on equity of 19.49% and a net margin of 1.07%.
-During the same quarter in the prior year, the company earned ($0.07) earnings per share.
-On average, research analysts forecast that Broadwind will post -0.4 earnings per share for the current fiscal year.
+Broadwind (NASDAQ:BWEN – Get Rating) last posted its earnings results on Friday, May 6th.
+The industrial products company reported ($0.12) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.15) by $0.03.
+Broadwind had a net margin of 1.07% and a negative return on equity of 19.49%.
+The business had revenue of $41.84 million for the quarter, compared to analyst estimates of $29.58 million.
+During the same quarter in the prior year, the firm posted ($0.07) EPS.
+On average, equities analysts forecast that Broadwind will post -0.4 EPS for the current fiscal year.

 Broadwind, Inc manufactures and sells structures, equipment, and components for clean tech and other specialized applications primarily in the United States.
 It operates through three segments: Heavy Fabrications, Gearing, and Industrial Solutions.
 The Heavy Fabrications segment provides fabrications to various industrial markets.